The concepts you will learn in this course are:

 Important note: completing this course does not enable or permit you to assess, diagnose, treat, or make recommendations about pelvic floor dysfunction.
 It is important to refer suspected cases of pelvic floor dysfunction to the appropriate licensed health professional for evaluation and treatment.

-o Each week, you will gain access a new module that contains a video lesson, slide deck, links and resource list, worksheets, and reflection questions.
-Each module builds upon the previous one, so it is important to have a solid understanding of concepts presented in the module you’re working through.
+o This is a self-paced online course.
+Each module contains a video lesson, slide deck, links and resource list, worksheets, and reflection questions.
+Each module builds upon the previous one, so it is important to have a solid understanding of the concepts presented in the module you’re working through.

 o You will have assigned reading from your required text.
 There will also be optional reading if you want to dive deeper into the topic for the week.